Student Project & Research Symposium

 The Symposium is co-sponsored by the City College Academic Senate.

-Posters must be displayed between 9 am and 2 pm.
+Posters must be displayed between 9 am and 1 pm.
 Presenters are expected to adjust their schedules to remain with their posters as much as possible to answer any questions and discuss their research with attendees.
 Exceptions are made for attending classes.
 Please see the "Poster Guidelines (PDF)" for detailed instructions.
 Faculty mentors must review and approve the final posters before they are presented.
-Please plan to set-up your poster in Gorton Quad between 7 am and 9 am on the day of the symposium.
+Please plan to set-up your poster in AH/BT Quad between 7:30 am and 8:30 am on the day of the symposium.

 Oral presentations will be scheduled between 11:10 am and 12:30 pm.
 Oral presentations are limited to 6 minutes.
 Time limits will be enforced.
 Faculty mentors must review and approve the final oral presentations and PowerPoint's before they are presented.
 The Symposium Organizers will coordinate the presentation schedule with all presenters.